dgatf/sct101ctm/README.md

 Alternatively you can prepare a bootable usb with [Arch](https://wiki.archlinux.org/index.php/ASUS_x205ta#Proper_way_of_generating_a_bootia32.efi_with_grub.cfg_included) and build the system from scratch

-## Change UEFI boot order in Windows on Schneider
+## Change UEFI boot order in Windows

 Boot Windows 10 and insert bootable USB